Complaints Policy

 Making an Appeal

-19.1 A complainant can request a procedural review of a complaint outcome determined by the Principal by the Board of Directors
+19.1.
+A complainant can request a procedural review of a complaint outcome determined by the Principal and by the Board of Directors.

 a) The complaints policy and procedures were not followed